wp-plugins/kt-photogallery/readme.txt

 **Language & Translation**

 This plugin is in English (en_US) by default but comes with a German (de_DE) po-file.
-There is also a pot file containing untranslated strings so you can use it as a starting point if you wish to translate this plugin.
+There is also a pot file containing untranslated strings so you can use it if you wish to translate this plugin.
 See also [Using Localizations](https://developer.wordpress.org/plugins/internationalization/localization/#using-localizations).
 And especially [WordPress - Poedit: Translation Secrets](http://www.cssigniter.com/ignite/wordpress-poedit-translation-secrets/).